Carson Walker

 Chiesman and South Dakota News Watch co-sponsor scientific polls twice a year.
 Chiesman also financially supports efforts like the civics and media series as part of its mission to promote civic education and civic engagement, Hellwege said.

-Members of the League of Women Voters, who belong to both major parties, will answer questions about the political process and help people register to vote at most of the events.
+Members of the League of Women Voters, who belong to both major parties, will answer questions about the political process and help people register to vote at many of the events.

 "The League strives to educate the public on issues of importance to our democracy.
 And our purpose with this partnership is to start a conversation about the importance of a free press and how it affects our civic life," said Amy Scott-Stoltz, president of the League of Women Voters of South Dakota.